KGB (AM): History as KGB

 On July 3, 2020, iHeart announced that KFMB would change its call sign to KGB, effective the next day.
-The KGB call sign was previously used on the AM dial in San Diego by sister station KLSD 1360 AM from 1928 to 1982.
+The KGB call sign was previously used on the AM dial in San Diego by sister station KLSD (1360 AM) from 1928 to 1982.
 The reassignment of the three-letter call sign was granted by the FCC, even though new three-letter call signs are usually not permitted.
-KGB-FM (101.5 FM) is also owned by iHeart so that allows the KGB call letters to be shared with a co-owned AM station.
+KGB-FM 101.5 is also owned by iHeart, allowing the KGB call letters to be shared with a co-owned AM station.

 Beginning in September 2020, KGB became the San Diego affiliate of the Las Vegas Raiders radio network.
 KGB also was the San Diego home for Armstrong & Getty, The Mark Levin Show, Red Eye Radio, and other syndicated talk shows.

 On August 31, 2022, iHeartMedia announced that it would swap the formats of KGB and KLSD the next day.
 KLSD's sports programming moved to 760 AM, while KGB's conservative talk moved to KLSD's 1360 AM signal.
-KLSD's shows are all nationally syndicated, while KGB’s schedule had two local hosts who moved to co-owned talk station KOGO.
-Mike Slater and Lou Penrose would co-host a new weekday show from 5-7 p.m., while Mark Larson would become a fill-in host.
+KLSD's shows are all nationally syndicated, while KGB's schedule had two local hosts who moved to co-owned talk station KOGO.
+Mike Slater and Lou Penrose would co-host a new weekday show from 5-7 pm, while Mark Larson would become a fill-in host.

 The new sports format, branded "San Diego Sports 760", debuted September 1 two days before the station broadcast the San Diego State Aztecs football season opener.
 The San Diego Union Tribune commented about the sports station's move: "Listeners, especially in the North County, should appreciate the move to a stronger broadcast signal."

 San Diego State football and basketball were among the sports programming moving from the old KLSD; others included local talk shows, Fox Sports Radio network programming, Los Angeles Lakers basketball, and San Diego Gulls hockey.

 Transmitter site and power

 KGB's towers are near Mission Gorge in San Diego.

 By day, KGB broadcasts at 5,000 watts, using a non-directional antenna.
-But at night, in an unusual move for an AM radio station, power increases to the maximum 50,000 watts, using a directional antenna.
-The transmitter towers are along the San Clemente Canyon Freeway (California State Route 52) in Santee.
-The studios are in the Serra Mesa neighborhood in northeastern San Diego.
+At night, in an unusual move for an AM radio station, power increases to the maximum 50,000 watts, using a directional antenna.
+The station's broadcast towers are along the San Clemente Canyon Freeway (California State Route 52) in Santee.
+Its studios are in the Serra Mesa neighborhood in northeastern San Diego.

 The transmitter location is unique in that its towers are found on both sides of a highway.
 They spread across the San Clemente Canyon Freeway (California State Route 52), near Exit 13.
 The directional antenna is required at night to avoid interference with the dominant Class A station for which 760 AM is reserved, WJR in Detroit.